flippy1345/grok-image-proxy/README.md

 A lightweight Bun proxy that translates OpenAI-compatible image API calls into Grok (x.ai) API format.

-Useful for tools like Open WebUI that expect the OpenAI image API standard.
+Useful for tools like OpenWebUI that expect the OpenAI image API standard.

 ## What it does